FAQ

 Answer:

 Yes, the Face Authenticator SDK can be used with Expo, but only in the Bare Workflow, which allows for the necessary native configurations.
-To set up the SDK for Expo, follow these steps:
+Additionally, you must use a development build in Expo, as the SDK relies on native code that is not available in the managed workflow.

 • Android setup: